1 - DaprWorkflowClient lifetime management and registration

 Using ILogger in Workflow

 Because workflows must be deterministic, it is not possible to inject arbitrary services into them.
 For example, if you were able to inject a standard ILogger into a workflow and it needed to be replayed because of an error, subsequent replay from the event source log would result in the log recording additional operations that didn’t actually take place a second or third time because their results were sourced from the log.
 This has the potential to introduce a significant amount of confusion.
 Rather, a replay-safe logger is made available for use within workflows.
-It will only log events the first time the workflow runs and will not log anything whenever the workflow is being replaced.
+It will only log events the first time the workflow runs and will not log anything whenever the workflow is being replayed.

 This logger can be retrieved from a method present on the WorkflowContext available on your workflow instance and otherwise used precisely as you might otherwise use an ILogger instance.